ASPEm trains NGOs on European volunteer management

 Alhaji Osman Abdel-Rahman, Executive Director of GDCA, in an interaction with the media in Tamale, was happy that staff members of GDCA participated in the first training under the project in Cantú, Italy in June this year.

-Alhaji Abdel-Rahman said training enabled partners to review their organization’s activities, get insights into the overall concept of EU Humanitarian Aid and Volunteers as well as the
+Alhaji Abdel-Rahman said training enabled partners to review their organization’s activities, get insights into the overall concept of EU Humanitarian Aid and Volunteers as well as the requirements for certification.

-He said after successful completion of the certification process by December 2019, GDCA would be able to receive and deploy EU Aid Volunteers and contribute to the reduction of suffering of victims of disasters and conflicts, especially women and children, who were
+He said after successful completion of the certification process by December 2019, GDCA would be able to receive and deploy EU Aid Volunteers and contribute to the reduction of suffering of victims of disasters and conflicts, especially women and children, who were mostly the victims.

 He said the project was an opportunity for GDCA to expand its scope of partnerships around the world.